 Technology: we utilize technology in a meaningful way to track student interests, goals and progress, and to facilitate parent communication and collaborative 21st century learning experiences

-Outdoor Learning: annually, children participate in the preparation and planting of our community garden bed and utilize the harvest for practical life exercises and summer cooking camps, and we frequently visit the nearby park and community garden for lunch bunch, nature walks and classroom celebrations.
+Outdoor Learning: annually, children participate in the preparation and planting of our community garden bed and utilize the harvest for practical life exercises and summer cooking camps, and we frequently visit the nearby greenspace and community garden for nature walks and classroom celebrations.
 Our enclosed outdoor patio is available for children to work throughout the morning.
 This space includes a compost, herb garden, sensory bin, picnic table and outdoor easel.
-Our urban setting, still so connected to nature, is full of amazing opportunities for children to engage in meaningful learning.
+Our urban setting, bustling with fire engine, street sweeper, window washer and more “people in our neighborhood,” is full of amazing opportunities for children to engage in meaningful learning.

 Our preschool & kindergarten studio is a free choice learning environment, which means that children are given the freedom to choose works that appeal to their interests and development; this is an essential part of the Montessori Method.
 When necessary, the guide/teacher will suggest an activity for a child who needs assistance.
 We present both individual and small group lessons as determined by readiness and mastery of previous works.
 Rather than testing, we use careful, methodical observation as means of assessment.
 During the final year in our program, parents may request that their children begin work plans in addition to free choice activities.
 This prepares children for more advanced academic work and enables those who will be attending non-Montessori programs to transition smoothly.